-The authors thank Yen-Huan Li for his comments.
+We thank Dr. Yen-Huan Li for his comments.
+We thank the referees and Professor Ingo Steinwart for their valuable comments.
 This work was sponsored by the Department of the Navy, Office of Naval Research (ONR) under a grant number N62909-17-1-2111.
-It has also received funding from Hasler Foundation Program: Cyber Human Systems (project number 16066), and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement n 725594-time-data).
+It has also received funding from Hasler Foundation Program: Cyber Human Systems (project number 16066), the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement n 725594-time-data), and the NSF of China under grant number 11971427.